Scott County, Indiana

 - Scott County Recorder maintains, preserves and Records Deeds, Mortgages, Assignments, Releases, Powers of Attorney, Real Estate Contracts, Annexations, Trustee Elections, Affidavits, Final Decrees, Surveys, Federal Tax Liens, Mechanics Liens, Military Discharges, Articles of Incorporation, Cemetery Deeds, Bonds, Plats, Condominiums, Firms Doing Business Under Assumed Names, Delinquent Sewer Liens, and Miscellaneous Instruments.

 - Address: 1 E. McClain Ave., Room 100, Scottsburg 47170

 - Phone: 812-752-8408

 - Scott County Treasurer's Office is responsible for collecting taxes.
 The treasurer also receives distributions of local income and other taxes that are collected by the state such as real estate tax, personal property tax, mobile home tax, state assessed tax, and the following miscellaneous taxes: auto excise tax, inheritance tax, and innkeeper's tax.

-The following are links to Genealogy and family history, Records and Resources relevant to Scott County.
-A lot of these genealogy links fall into 3 categories: Business oriented Sites, Personal Sites or Organization Sites.
+The following are web links to Genealogy, Records and Resources pertaining to Scott County.
+These genealogy links fall into 3 categories: Commercial Sites, Private Sites or Organization Sites.
 Some have free access some require a cost.
-This is simply a directory which has been collected or submitted.
+This is simply a collection that has been gathered or submitted.
 I do not recommend or promote one genealogy site over another.
-Feel free to provide your own most liked Scott County genealogy or family history related sites.

 Scott Co.
 IN Maps, Atlases & Gazetteers